OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:32

 ‘I am the God of Abraham, the God of Isaac, and the God of Jacob’?
-He is not the God of the dead, but of the living.”
+He is the God of the living, not the dead.”

 ## Matthew 22:33

-When the crowds heard this, they were astonished at his teaching.
+When the crowds heard this, they were amazed at his teaching.

 ---